wilsonmar/wilsonmar.github.io/_posts/2021-11-05-aws-config.md

 ## Rego language

-Rego is <a target="_blank" href="https://www.openpolicyagent.org/docs/latest/policy-language/">described</a>as a the native query language Rego for OPA processing <strong>nested documents</strong>.
+Rego is <a target="_blank" href="https://www.openpolicyagent.org/docs/latest/policy-language/">described</a> the native query language Rego for OPA processing <strong>nested documents</strong>.

 Rego is <strong>declarative</strong> queries are assertions on data stored in OPA.
 So policy authors can focus on what queries should return rather than how queries should be executed.
 These queries are simpler and more concise than the equivalent in an imperative language.